a-benamor/pyramid-of-refactoring-1/README.md

 # About the project

-This project was made for educational purpose only in order to learn and perform some refactoring techniques to ameliorate the quality of a legacy code.
+This project was made for educational purpose only in order to learn and perform some refactoring techniques to ameliorate the quality of a given legacy code.

 It is the course project of the [Pyramid of Refactoring (Java) - Cleaning Code Gradually](https://www.udemy.com/certificate/UC-b578c0ca-66f0-4468-9b6a-e5b84f491914/) online course by M Wlodek Krakowski.